nadanai263/nadanai263.github.io/pages/people.md

 <div class="container-fluid">
 	<div class="row">
 			<div class="col-sm-9 order-1">
 				<p><b>Michael Stam</b> is a PhD student funded by the CDT in Biomedical AI.
-He holds a BSc in Mathematics from the University of Edinburgh and works on using machine/deep learning for de novo protein design with cell-free systems, in collaboration with Chris Wood’s and Nadanai Laohakunakorn’s labs at the School of Biological Sciences. <br>
+He holds a BSc in Mathematics from the University of Edinburgh and works on using machine/deep learning for de novo protein design with cell-free systems, in collaboration with Chris Wood's and Diego Oyarzún's groups. <br>
 			<a href="mailto:michael.stam@ed.ac.uk"><i class="fas fa-envelope"></i></a>
 			</p>
 			</div>